 Step 1: Remove the Label From the Bottle

 Soak a wine bottle or other large, clear glass bottle in warm water to remove the label.
 Clean the inside of the bottle and remove any adhesive left behind from the label.
 Rinse the bottle and allow it to dry thoroughly.

 Put on a pair of protective goggles and leather gloves.
 Place a piece of masking tape on the side of the bottle near the bottom, where you will be drilling the hole.
 The masking tape helps to keep the drill bit from sliding out of place as you work.
 Install a 1/2 inch glass drill bit on the end of a standard drill and drill the hole all the way through the glass using gentle pressure as to not break the glass.

 Step 3: Clean the Exterior of the Bottle

 Wipe the outside of the bottle with a napkin dipped in rubbing alcohol to remove any hand oils that would interfere with the paint.

 Paint the side of the bottle opposite the side where you drilled the hole.
 Dip a paintbrush into some glass paint or use glass paint markers to make a design.
 Paint snowflakes or other winter or holiday images for the holidays or plants and flowers for a summer decoration.
 Wait 30 minutes for the paint to dry all the way.

 Feed the end of a string of Christmas lights, the end without the plug on it, through the hole you drilled.
 Turn the bottle upside down and give it a shake to help you position the lights evenly as you feed them into the bottle.
-After you have fed all of the lights into the bottle, place it somewhere to be admired and plug it in.
+After you have fed all of the lights into the bottle, place your winter wine bottle painting somewhere to be admired and plug it in.

-- If you don't want to freehand paint, you can use flexible stencils on the surface of the bottle.
+If you don't want to freehand paint, you can use flexible stencils to create designs on the surface of the bottle.